 Alfred State has a twofold purpose for requesting students with disabilities to provide documentation:

-• That without accommodation(s) he/she would not have equal access and thus would be subject to discrimination.
+- That without accommodation(s) he/she/they would not have equal access and thus would be subject to discrimination.

-In order for a student with a disability to qualify for protection under the law, he/she must demonstrate that he/she is a person with a disability that creates a substantial limitation to one or more major life activities.
+In order for a student with a disability to qualify for protection under the law, he/she/they must demonstrate that he/she/they is/are a person with a disability that creates a substantial limitation to one or more major life activities.
 Documentation that establishes the existence of a disability substantiates that the individual is eligible for protection under the law.
-The student is then entitled to equal access.

 Documentation also needs to establish that the individual has a need for accommodation(s).